13 Nutrients Even Nutritionists Don’t Get Enough Of

 “A few years ago, I got tested at my doctor’s office and it turned out that I had very low vitamin D levels.
 I wear sunscreen daily and work indoors so I knew that my access to vitamin D through sunlight was pretty limited.
 I started taking a vitamin D supplement daily and also try to include good sources of vitamin D in my diet every day, like eggs (keep the yolks for the vitamin D!), salmon or tuna, and cheese.
 My levels have improved, but I still need to be vigilant to keep them in the normal range.” —Andrea Goergen, MHS, RDN, LDN, owner of Cultivate Healthy in Washington, D.C.

 Vegetarians miss out on one of the richest sources of iron—beef.
 Thankfully, iron-fortified breads and cereals, as well as legumes—kidney beans, chickpeas, white beans, and lentils—are excellent sources for iron.
 Iron is essential for healthy blood, growth, and development.
 No surprise then that pregnant women need significantly more iron (27 mg per day) than non-pregnant women (18 mg per day).
 Dietitians who are pregnant can usually be found with iron supplements in their cupboard to enrich their diet.
-Check out these iron-rich food for vegetarians.

 “Because I’ve never liked milk or yogurt, and I limit my cheese intake due to genetically high cholesterol, calcium is the nutrient I struggle with.
 I rely on almond milk, tofu, kale, almonds and sneaking Greek yogurt into recipes.
 Even so, I do not meet the recommended intake level of 1,000 mg per day.
 Calcium is essential for bone health, especially with my family history of osteoporosis.
 Supplements help me reach that goal every day.” —Jennifer Bowers, PhD, RD owner of Dr Jenn Bowers Nutrition in Tucson, Arizona.

 Essential for healthy gut function, and potentially helpful for mood regulation and improvement of allergies, probiotics can be difficult to come by in a regular diet.
 Foods rich in probiotics include fermented foods such as kefir, tempeh, sauerkraut and miso, or fortified yogurt.
 If these aren’t part of your routine, a supplement may be a good call.
-Add these 13 foods that are rich in probiotics to your diet.

 “This is a nutrient that most Americans (89 percent!) aren’t getting enough of, and it’s now pegged a nutrient of concern by the 2015 to 2020 Dietary Guidelines.
 The Dietary Reference Intake (DRI) is 550 mg.
 Because many of the great choline sources are things like beef, salmon, and chicken, it can be hard for vegetarians like me to get enough.
 So on days that I know I’m not eating enough vegetarian sources like eggs, I’ll take a supplement.
 Choline plays an important role in liver health, as well as the transport of fats throughout the body.”—Amy Gorin, MS, RD owner of Amy Gorin Nutrition in Jersey City, New Jersey.